hands-on-cloud/hands-on.cloud/src/pages/How to integrate Zendesk Mobile SDK with Firebase using AWS Lambda or Google Cloud Functions/index.md

 And the third one – API.
 Of cause in my own opinion Google’s API is the best I’ve ever saw.
 Only Google provides your with the detailed explanation of most of the errors and provides you with the direct URL links to it’s console to, for example, enable the required service.

-## WHAT IS SERVERLESS, CLOUD FUNCTIONS AND LAMBDA?
+## What is "serverless", "cloud functions" and "Lambda"

 Think of it like a lightweight PaaS hosting based on container technologies with some limitations which makes this technology  super fast and scalable.
 This hosting is storing your pieces of code which are, ready to be launched independently to solve one simple problem (call another function of web-service, save something to the database or send a email, for example), which could be solved in a short period of time.

 Your piece of code is launched inside a container each time other cloud service triggers it or calls it directly via HTTP/HTTPS protocol like a traditional web service.

-## WHY SERVERLESS (AWS LAMBDA OR CLOUDFUNCTIONS)?
+## Why "serverless" (AWS Lambda or CloudFunctions)

 We still not sparingly using the resources we need for each kind of solutions.
 We still using half loaded VMs to support long infrastructure scale times or for having ability to launch additional containers in Kubernetes cluster.
 In case of cloud we’re paying for such unused resources.
 Don’t know about you, but I do not want doing this.